-- (c) In clause 41.1(b) continuous service has the same meaning as in section 117 of the Act. - (d) If an employee who is at least 18 years old does not give the period of notice required under clause 41.1(b), then the employer may deduct from wages due to the employee under this award an amount that is no more than one week's wages for the employee. - (e) If the employer has agreed to a shorter period of notice than that required under clause 41.1(b), then no deduction can be made under clause 41.1(d). - (f) Any deduction made under clause 41.1(d) must not be unreasonable in the circumstances. - (g) If an employee gives notice of termination in accordance with clause 41.1(b), the employer may, at its discretion, elect to make a payment instead of the employee working for all or part of the notice period.
-The payment must be equivalent to the amount the employer would have been otherwise required to make pursuant to section 117 of the Act had the employer terminated the employee's employment.
+- (c) In paragraph (b) continuous service has the same meaning as in section 117 of the Act. - (d) If an employee who is at least 18 years old does not give the period of notice required under paragraph (b), then the employer may deduct from wages due to the employee under this award an amount that is no more than one week's wages for the employee. - (e) If the employer has agreed to a shorter period of notice than that required under paragraph (b), then no deduction can be made under paragraph (d). - (f) Any deduction made under paragraph (d) must not be unreasonable in the circumstances.